goOICT/SocialDistance/README.md

 * Healthcare workers, dentists, Physical therapists.

 ## Who is our target organization to deliver this for?
-Amazon, wall mart, Kaiser, One Medical, Restaurants Chains, Stanford Medical Center, Salesforce (s customers).
+Amazon, Walmart, Kaiser, kroeger, Aldi, Safeway, One Medical, Restaurants Chains, Stanford Medical Center, Salesforce(s customers).
+Etc...

 # FEATURES: RISK PROFILE:
 This assessment is taken every time a user opens the app.
 Users get a ranking that corresponds to this assessment.
 We can show this is green to red color scale 1-5? or 1-10? of risk.
 Symptom checker scores factor into this risk profile as well.